vbell-gh/apiFin/ReadMe.md

 **Backend for accounting software**

-The backend is based on FastApi and comunicates with SQL through SQLModel.
+The backend is based on FastApi and SQL DB.
 Currently only SQLite is implemented, who knows some day maybe something else.

 The main.py registers the different routers.